 Phantasm is available to buy, rent or stream.

 Some films remain an enigma no matter how many times you watch them.
-These puzzle box movies never entirely give up their secrets and lodge themselves in your mind for all eternity; they can be infuriating, beautiful and haunting as they pull you back in for multiple viewings.
-Phantasm is one of those films, like a nightmare that haunts you hours after you wake; it’s a movie I have carried with me ever since I first watched it aged twelve.
+These puzzle box movies never entirely give up their secrets and lodge themselves in your mind for all eternity; they can be infuriating, beautiful and haunting as they pull you back for multiple viewings.
+Phantasm is one of those films.
+Like a nightmare that haunts you hours after you wake, it’s a movie I have carried with me ever since I first watched it aged twelve.

-Phantasm caused me to have more than a few nightmares aged twelve, but it also intrigued me, luring me back again and again to explore the rough VHS recording and its mix of horror and science fiction.
+Phantasm caused me to have more than a few nightmares aged twelve, but it also intrigued me, luring me back again and again to explore the rough VHS recording I owned.
 But it wasn’t until its arrival on DVD many years later that I found myself exploring Don Coscarelli’s film through an adult lens, and what I discovered partly explained why Phantasm had such an impact on my young brain.
-Phantasm is, at its heart, a coming-of-age tale centred on feelings of adolescent fear, disconnect, and grief.
-It focuses its lens on the painful moment in time when we realise, usually in our teens, that life is finite and death inevitable.
+At its heart, Phantasm is a coming-of-age tale centred on feelings of adolescent fear, disconnect, and grief.
+Here it focuses its lens on the painful moment we realise, usually in our teens, that life is finite and death inevitable.

 Our first experiences of death come with inescapable, scary and unknown emotions.
 Questions surround us as we navigate grief for the first time: Is there anything beyond death?
 Why did they have to die?
 Why won’t you send me a sign?
 Phantasm is a vivid nightmare that neatly encapsulates and reflects these fears and questions through the eyes of a thirteen-year-old boy.